bosima/FireflySoft.RateLimit/README.md

 SimulationRequest is a custom request that you can modify to any type.

 ### Todo List

-* Add Time start type for rules: indicates whether the time starts from the current time or the start time of the natural period
+* Upgrade the return value of RateLimitProcessor.Check:
-* Add the current statistical value to the return value of Check method of RateLimitProcessor.
+    * Add the current statistical value.
+    * Add the wait time for leaky bucket algorithm.
+    * Add a new limit state for leaky bucket algorithm.
+* Remove generic types of the current request for each class.
 * Add more unit tests.
-* Remove IRatelimitStorage and transfer related methods to corresponding algorithm classes.